 Since you are working from the bottom, slowly work your way up to the roof.
 For you to avoid mistakes, it would be simpler to use chalk line across the roof, for it will help you keep your shingle rows straight.

 When you have reached the top of the roof, use ridge caps to finish the ridge of the roof.
 You should see to it, that the ridge caps you will buy will match your shingles on the rows below the ridge.
 Avoid cutting up ordinary shingles in order to make your own ridge caps.
 In using the ridge caps, straight from the edge your roof going to the middle on both sides.

 Those listed above are some of the basic steps that you should do when shingling your roof.
-However, since this task will likely be complex, especially if it will involve a total roof replacement, it is highly advised that you contact experts for help.
-This will not only make the process more efficient, but it will also lead to the achievement of your desired result and you safety.
+However, since this task will likely be complex, especially if it will involve a total roof replacement, it is highly advised that you contact experienced roofing experts for help.
+This will not only make the process more efficient, but it will also lead to the achievement of your desired result and your safety.

 South Shore Roofing in Pembroke is open everyday from 8:00am to 8:00pm.
 We are the leading roofing professionals in Massachusetts that you can count on for all your Roofing and Siding needs!
 Call us at (781) 826-7663 today!